 20-23' RV - 4 berth

 The smallest RV in the fleet is the 20-23' motorhome.
 It has a permanent Queen bed set up in the rear and another over the drivers cab.
 This is the standard setup for most RV's across the USA.
 Also, there is the dinette bed that turns the the dining seats and table in to another bed but generally only suits shorter adults and children.
 Road Bear RV mainly promotes this RV as a 2 berth because of the living space.
-In fact this model is most popular with couples even though technically it can seat 6 and comfortably sleep 5.
+In fact this model is most popular with couples even though technically it can accommodate 4.
 V6 engine is a bonus – using less fuel than many of the other V10 and V12 RV's that are out there.

 This model is becoming increasingly popular with european renters and Road Bear RV moved from having only 10 of these in 2016 when they were introduced to 50 in 2017.